jthalliley/vf-todo-list/README.md

 ## To Run RESTful Tests

-1. After "to run the app", open another terminal window and do `./tests.sh`.
+1. After "To Run the App", open another terminal window and do `./tests.sh`.
 You'll have to examine by eye, but it is straight forward.

 ## Not Implemented